neoforged/Documentation/docs/resources/server/recipes/index.md

 }
 ```

 So we have a base for our recipe builder.
 Now, before we continue with the recipe serializer-dependent part, we should first consider what to make our recipe factory.
 In our case, it makes sense to use the constructor directly.
 In other situations, using a static helper or a small functional interface is the way to go.
+This is especially relevant if you use one builder for multiple recipe classes.

-Utilizing `RightClickBlockRecipe::new` as our recipe builder, and reusing the `SimpleRecipeBuilder` class above, we can create the following recipe builder for `RightClickBlockRecipe`s:
+Utilizing `RightClickBlockRecipe::new` as our recipe factory, and reusing the `SimpleRecipeBuilder` class above, we can create the following recipe builder for `RightClickBlockRecipe`s:

 ```java
 public class RightClickBlockRecipeBuilder extends SimpleRecipeBuilder {